Get A Quote

 Low-Temperature Areas

 Polyurethane is a good plastic choice for a low-temperature environment.
-Most rubber materials are going to hold up well in low-temperature environments.
-For fluoropolymer, PFA is able to withstand low temperatures well.
+Most rubber materials will hold up well in low-temperature environments.
+For fluoropolymer, PFA can withstand low temperatures well.

 How Do You Choose?